Leeds Beckett University - City Campus,

 The Leeds Beckett University Approach to Student Teacher Planning

-Planning is a skill which all student teachers need to acquire and the writing and sharing of lesson plans with Mentors is an important way of developing that skill, as well as providing a channel of effective communication between student, Mentor and Link Tutor.
+Planning is a skill which all student teachers need to acquire and the writing and sharing of lesson plans with school-based Mentors is an important way of developing that skill, as well as providing a channel of effective communication between student, school-based Mentor and university Lead Mentor.
 Lesson plans also provide good evidence of student progress and support students in reflecting and evaluating their teaching.
 We are also conscious of the need for students to learn to manage their workload during their course and to help with this, we have developed the following advice for how our students should plan.

 General planning principles

-• We expect Mentors to give regular detailed feedback on students' lesson planning and for students to be encouraged to reflect critically on their planning.
+- We expect school-based Mentor to give regular detailed feedback on students' lesson planning and for students to be encouraged to reflect critically on their planning.

-• Sometimes the norm in a school is that planning is based around schemes of work where, for example, planning has to fit to a weekly schedule.
-Where this happens, we expect students to work within the school framework, but we ask that Mentors understand that students need to learn to plan independently and make planning their own.
-Less experienced students will often find more detailed planning easier to work from at the start of their course and we encourage students to make use of the detailed Leeds Beckett planning formats where Mentors feel this is appropriate.
-For phase 1 placements, however, we expect students to use the Leeds Beckett Lesson Plan template for all their planning.
+- Sometimes the norm in a school is that planning is based around schemes of work where, for example, planning has to fit to a weekly schedule.
+Where this happens, we expect students to work within the school framework, but we ask that school-based Mentor understand that students need to learn to plan independently and make planning their own.
+Less experienced students will often find more detailed planning easier to work from at the start of their course and we encourage students to make use of the detailed Leeds Beckett planning formats where school-based Mentor feel this is appropriate.

-• If a student or Mentor is concerned about any aspect of planning, they should contact the university Link Tutor who will be able to advise.
+- If a student or school-based Mentor is concerned about any aspect of planning, they should contact the university Lead Mentor who will be able to advise.